saif71/-Underwater-Vehicles-Info-Portal/README.md

 File Naming Convention
 ----------------------
-When you write a blog post and save it via the admin panel, Saif71.com automatically create a .md file extension with the following name, example:
+When you write a blog post and save it via the admin panel, HTMLy automatically create a .md file extension with the following name, example:

 ````
 2014-01-31-12-56-40_tag1,tag2,tag3_databaseless-blogging-platform-flat-file-blog.md